Profiling your models

 ------------------------------------------------------- ------------ ------------ ------------ ------------ ------------ ------------

-Self CPU time total: 2.730ms
+Self CPU time total: 1.493ms

-Let’s visualize this data in an other way:
+Let’s visualize this data in another way:

 events = forces_profiler.key_averages()